 - Visionary [$30.00 a month] 1 month or [$24.00 a month] 12 months - $288.00 per year

 Best VPN for desktops

 Number of servers: 450+ | Server locations: 100+ | IP addresses: N/A | Maximum devices supported: 5

 This Singapore-based VPN proved to be consistent in our testing.
 The service delivered fast and reliable connections even over long distances with almost no difference compared to our regular download speeds.
 Ivacy's desktop clients are novice-friendly, but also offer more than enough settings to tweak for more advanced users.
 Unfortunately, the mobile apps are a different story, being overly basic and rarely updated.

 There are no logs kept here, and the service handles privacy and security quite well.
-Still, you may want to pay attention to the 7-day refund policy as there are some conditions attached to it.
-Namely, it doesn't apply if you've used Bitcoin or Paymentwall to pay for the service, or if you have used more than 7GB of bandwidth, or connected more than 30 times.
+Still, you may want to pay attention to the refund policy as there are some conditions attached to it.
+Namely, it doesn't apply if you've used Bitcoin or Paymentwall to pay for the service.

-Ivacy offers three subscriptions that could use a bit more variety, although they all have a 7-day money-back guarantee.
-The 2-year plan is really cheap, and the packages available are:
+Ivacy offers three subscriptions that could use a bit more variety, although they all have a 30-day money-back guarantee (except the monthly plan, which has a 7-day guarantee).
+The monthly plan aside, the subscriptions are quite affordable, especially the 2-year plan which is really cheap.
+The packages available are:

 - Download Ivacy here

 Number of servers: 150+ | Server locations: 45+ | IP addresses: N/A | Maximum devices supported: 5

 Hide.me has the smallest server selection of any VPN on this list, but makes up for it with great performance – in our tests, it actually increased download speeds by just a touch compared to our normal rates.